jackgray/spotlight/README.md

 Demo: https://beta.spotlight-us.com

+### Key Features:

+#### User Accounts
+Allow users to create accounts, track entities of interest, and receive customized updates.

+#### Data-Driven Reporting
+Provide detailed reports and insights to drive informed decision-making.

+#### Increased Transparency
+Make public filing records more accessible and comprehensible.

+#### Accountability Focus
+Highlight potential misuse of authority by individuals in positions of power, including the ultra-wealthy and elected officials.

+Spotlight aims to shine a light on key figures and organizations, fostering a more transparent and accountable environment.

+### Upcoming Features

+- Personalized recommendations based on user interests.
+- Advanced data visualization and reporting tools.
+- Enhanced search and filtering options for improved data accessibility.

 Spotlight's Next.js front end interfaces with Apache Superset to provide interactive, live-updating charts and tables of these datasets from one place.
 It also allows users to subscribe to and track specific entities, and receive tailored recommendations and updates.